Community calendar: festivals, fairs and more

 Benefits

-PLAN AHEAD Performances, wine tasting, ethnic foods, participatory events to sample world cultures of Festàl events throughout the year, for ages 21 and older; proceeds support Festàl cultural festivals, 6 p.m.
-Jan.
-15, Fisher Pavilion, Seattle Center, Seattle; $50 (seattlecenter.org/festal-turns-20-fete).
+SUN Performances, wine tasting, ethnic foods, participatory events to present a taste of global Festàl events throughout the year, for ages 21 and older; proceeds support Festàl cultural festivals, 6 p.m.
+Sunday, Fisher Pavilion, Seattle Center, Seattle; $50, plus minimum $10 donation (206-684-7200 or seattlecenter.org/festal-turns-20-fete).

 Dance